-Special Olympics Softball realit Skills Assessificite for illulviduals Name Role: Athlete Unified Sports s partner Jersey NumberCoach's Name Team Name Evaluator's Name Delegation Name (local program) Date of Evaluation Special Olympics Softball Team Skills Assessment for Individuals F. Hitting (One choice - place the number of the athlete's most representative skill level in the box below.)
-Athlete needs direction on proper stance, grip and place to stand (2) Athlete exhibits proper stance and grip, knows place to sta (3) Athlete occasionally makes contact, but is not familiar with · · · · · · · · · · · · · · · · · · · (4) Athlete regularly makes contact and occasionally hits the b (6) Athlete regularly makes contact and hits the ball with pow (7) Athlete has the ability to place hit balls in opposite fields or arranterestry (8) The state of the delivery to place the date in opposite helds SCC ORE G. Fielding (One choice - place the number of the athlete's most representative skill level in the box below.)
-Athlete is unable to make basic fielding plays (catching fly balls and/or grounders) (2) Athlete occasionally cleanly fields balls hit directly to them (3) Athlete fields balls hit directly to them three out of five tim (4) Athlete occasionally fields balls hit within three to four fee · (5) Athlete fields balls four out of five times when hit within the (6) Athlete routinely makes all basic plays, some difficult plays , tracking deep fly balls & fielding hard grounders (7) ORE H. Base Running (One choice - place the number of the ath nlete's most representative skill level in the box below.)
-Athlete needs direction on when to run (2) Athlete understands when to run, but will only move forward ard one base without coaching (3) Athlete has a basic understanding of when to take more th ian one base (4) Athlete has a fair understanding of when to run sometimes s looks to the coach for cues and direction (5) Athlete has a good understanding of when to run, knows w vhen to tag up and run (6) Athlete has a good understanding of when to run, how ma ny bases to take and how to slide effectively (7) Athlete is consistently able to pick-up and use the coach's directions (8) · · · · · · · · · · · · · · · · · · · ORE I. Game Awareness (One choice - place the number of the athlete's most representative skill level in the box belo w.)
-Athlete needs frequent coaching in offense and defense (2) Athlete has understanding of most basic game situations (3) Athlete has a fair understanding of what to do in most gam ne situations, but still requires coaching (4) Athlete has a clear understanding of what to do in most ga me situations, requires little to no coaching (5) Athlete is able to make the play at hand, also recognizing of other action occurring which may require attention (back king up players, run down situations, etc.) (6) Athlete has a complete understanding of their role and tea ne field (8) DRE Throwing (One choice - place the number of the athlete e's most representative skill level in the box below.)
-JRE J. Throwing (One choice - place the number of the athlete Athlete has difficulty throwing the ball on the run for any of • (2) (2) Athlete is able to throw the ball on the run a distance of at ieast teil leet (3) Athlete regularly makes throws of at least 25 feet (4) Athlete regularly makes accurate throws of up to 25 feet or from the outfield to a cut off (6) Athlete regularly makes accurate throws within the infield (7) Athlete consistently throws the ball accurately to any othe (8) ORF \(\begin{align} \text{1} & \text{7} \\ \text{1} & \text{1} \\ \text
+Special Olympics Softball To eam Skills Assessment for Individuals Name Role:AthleteUnified Sports partner Jersey NumberCoach's Name Team Name Delegation Name (local program)Date of Evaluation Special Olympics Softball Te eam Skills Assessment for Individuals F. Hitting (One choice - place the number of the athlete's mos st representative skill level in the hox below ) Athlete needs direction on proper stance, grip and place to sta · Athlete exhibits proper stance and grip, knows place to stand, Athlete occasionally makes contact, but is not familiar with wi Athlete regularly makes contact and occasionally hits the ball Athlete regularly makes contact and hits the ball with power a Athlete has the ability to place hit balls in opposite fields (8) SCORE G. Fielding (One choice - place the number of the athlete's mo ost representative skill level in the box below.)
+Athlete is unable to make basic fielding plays (catching fly balls s and/or grounders) (2) Athlete occasionally cleanly fields balls hit directly to them (3) Athlete fields balls hit directly to them three out of five times & attempts to field balls hit within 3-4 feet of them (4) Athlete occasionally fields balls hit within three to four feet of · · · Athlete fields balls four out of five times when hit within three (-) Athlete routinely makes all basic plays, some difficult plays, tra SCORE H. Base Running (One choice - place the number of the athlete e's most representative skill level in the box below.)
+Athlete needs direction on when to run (2) Athlete understands when to run, but will only move forward Athlete has a basic understanding of when to take more than Athlete has a fair understanding of when to run sometimes lo Athlete has a good understanding of when to run, knows whe Athlete has a good understanding of when to run, how many Athlete is consistently able to pick-up and use the coach's dire Comp According to the control of the set SCORE hlete's most representative skill level in the box below.)
+Athlete has understanding of most basis game situations (2) Athlete has understanding of most basic game situations Athlete has a fair understanding of what to do in most game s (3) Athlete has a clear understanding of what to do in most game er action occurring which may require attention (backing up players, run down situations, etc.) (6) · nates' roles, using that leadership to direct play on the field (8) SCORE J. Throwing (One choice - place the number of the athlete's n nost representative skill level in the box below.)
+Athlete has difficulty throwing the ball on the run for any dista ance (2) Athlete is able to throw the ball on the run a distance of at lea st ten feet (3) Athlete regularly makes throws of at least 25 feet (4) Athlete regularly makes accurate throws of up to 25 feet (6) Athlete regularly makes accurate throws within the infield or Athlete consistently throws the ball accurately to any other po SCORE